Beam Longitudinal Dynamics Simulation Suite BLonD: Global and local feedback models

 \subsection{Cavity feedback models}

-In the presence of beam, both the amplitude and phase of the rf voltage deviate from their design values (usually constant over a tracking turn) due to beam loading~\cite{Boussard:167557}.
+In the presence of beam and due to beam loading~\cite{Boussard:167557}, both the amplitude and phase of the rf voltage deviate from their design values that are usually constant over a tracking turn.
 Given that the rf cavities are often the largest contributor to the machine impedance, the correction needed to bring these parameters back to their design values can be computed as in the real machine, by a cavity-based feedback system.
 Depending on the system, the correction is applied within the same turn for fast feedback systems or with a one-turn delay.

 The accurate modeling of the feedback system of an accelerator is crucial for the realistic simulation of beam evolution, stability, and losses, as well as the assessment of the rf requirements of the machine.
-For example, the reduction of the bucket size resulting from the deviation of the design rf parameters, together with the modulation of the bunch-by-bunch positions performed by the feedback loop for beam loading compensation can yield larger losses and reduced machine performance.
-This becomes especially important for the bunch-to-bucket transfer between consecutive stages of an accelerator chain, such as the PS-SPS and SPS-LHC~\cite{Schwarz:HB2018,Timko:HB2018-TUP1WA03,Medina:IPAC21lhclosses}.
+For example, the reduction of the bucket size resulting from the deviation of the design rf parameters, together with the modulation of the bunch-by-bunch positions resulting from the feedback loops used for beam-loading compensation can yield larger losses and reduce the machine performance.
+This becomes especially important for the bunch-to-bucket transfer between consecutive stages of an accelerator chain, between the PS-SPS and SPS-LHC~\cite{Schwarz:HB2018,Timko:HB2018-TUP1WA03,Medina:IPAC21lhclosses}.
 In the case of the High-Luminosity LHC (HL-LHC), the presence of large power transients at the head and tail of the high-intensity beam batches could result in a power demand beyond the capacity of the rf system; to understand their magnitude and dynamics, a realistic model of the full LHC rf cavity controller is needed~\cite{Medina:IPAC21cavcontrol}.
 The exact implementation of the cavity controller is machine-dependent, and models for the SPS (see \figref{fig:SPS_cavitycontrol}) and LHC controllers are presently available in BLonD.

-Generally, a one-turn delay feedback system (OTFB) measures the cavity voltage (\emph{antenna}) and applies the necessary correction in the following turn.
-The antenna voltage $\vec{V}_{\mathrm{ind},(n)}$ is the sum of the beam- and generator-induced contributions ($\vec{V}_{\mathrm{ind,b},(n)}$, $\vec{V}_{\mathrm{ind,g},(n)}$, respectively)~\cite{Dome1976}:
+Generally, a one-turn delay feedback system (OTFB) measures the cavity (antenna) voltage and applies the necessary correction in the following turn.
+In the SPS model, for instance, the antenna voltage $\vec{V}_{\mathrm{ind},(n)}$ is the sum of the beam- and generator-induced contributions ($\vec{V}_{\mathrm{ind,b},(n)}$, $\vec{V}_{\mathrm{ind,g},(n)}$, respectively)~\cite{Dome1976}: